ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Log System.md

 ```
 ## BeagleLoggerProxy

-In the vast majority of cases this class should not be used by the user.
+This class should not be used by the user in the majority of cases.
 This is the object that will be internally stored in `Beagle.dependencies.logger` instead of` BeagleLogger` customized by the user.

 Its responsibility is to only forward calls to the user's class if `Beagle.dependencies.isLogginEnabled` is` true`, otherwise it won't pass along the message.
 Today it is public just to allow access to the user's custom class via: